Oldest Copy of the Gospel of Mark?

 Typically the connective clauses between individual pericopes in Mark function merely as transitions between one pericope and another, as well as providing introductions to each periscope.
 See Appendix B: Connective Clauses in Mark.
 How do the connective clauses in the Gospel of Mark confirm that the author’s interest was not to give a chronological account of the life of Jesus?

-At the beginning of the Gospel of Mark are found a collection of five conflict stories, in which Jesus comes into conflict with and answers the accusations of his opponents.
+At the beginning of the Gospel of Mark are found a collection of five conflict stories, in which Jesus answers the accusations of his opponents.
 These five pericopes are loosely connected with one another chronologically (see above).
 Probably, Mark or a pre-Mark redactor collected these conflict stories together based on their sharing the theme of conflict with opponents.

 A. Mark 2:1-12 (Jesus’ healing of a paralyzed man)

 C. Mark 2:18-22 (The question about fasting)

 D. Mark 2:23-28 (Plucking grain on the Sabbath)